rengokantai/pkleadocker/README.md

 ```

 some Dockerfile commands:
+basic: FROM, MAINTAINER
 CMD-> run when new container starts
 RUN->run at build time
 ENTRYPOINT->assign commands. can be overriden
+Other instructions: USER(login user), EXPOSE (port number),COPY ,ADD ,WORKDIR
+Rarely use: ONBUILD, VOLUME
 ```
 sudo docker run --entrypoint="/bin/sh" -it yd
 ```